 Micha’s extended period of immersion in SL [Second Life] enhances RL [Real Life] and actualizes SL as an alternate operational system, one that allows us to perform beyond the boundaries of our skin and beyond the local space that we inhabit.

-micha cárdenas is a Los Angeles based, Colombian-American, transgender/genderqueer artist/theorist who works at the intersections of movement, technology and politics.
-They are a PhD student in Media Arts and Practice (iMAP) at University of Southern California and a member of Electronic Disturbance Theater 2.0. micha’s project Local Autonomy Networks was selected for the 2012 ZERO1 Biennial in San Jose and was the subject of their keynote performance at the 2012 Allied Media Conference. micha’s book The Transreal: Political Aesthetics of Crossing Realities, published by Atropos Press in 2012, discusses artists’ strategies for using multiple realities, such as augmented, mixed and alternate reality, and the intersection of those strategies with the politics of gender, in a transnational context.
+micha cárdenas is a Los Angeles based, Colombian-American, transgender/genderqueer artist/theorist who works with movement as a technology of change.
+She is a PhD student in Media Arts and Practice (iMAP) at University of Southern California and a member of Electronic Disturbance Theater 2.0. micha’s project Local Autonomy Networks was selected for the 2012 ZERO1 Biennial in San Jose and was the subject of their keynote performance at the 2012 Allied Media Conference.
+Her co-authored book The Transreal: Political Aesthetics of Crossing Realities, published by Atropos Press in 2012, discusses artists’ strategies for using multiple realities, such as augmented, mixed and alternate reality, and the intersection of those strategies with the politics of gender, in a transnational context.
 They blog at transreal.org and tweets @michacardenas.

 Previously, micha was the Interim Associate Director of Art and Technology in the Culture, Art and Technology program of Sixth College at UCSD.
-They have been a Lecturer in the Visual Arts department and Critical Gender Studies programs at UCSD and an Artist/Researcher at CRCA and the b.a.n.g. lab at Calit2.
+She has been a Lecturer in the Visual Arts department and Critical Gender Studies programs at UCSD and an Artist/Researcher at CRCA and the b.a.n.g. lab at Calit2.

-micha’s performances, videos and collaborations have been seen in biennials, museums, galleries, community spaces and public spaces around the world including the 2012 Zero1 Biennial, 2012 Opening Night of the Allied Media Conference, 2010 California Biennial, The Hemispheric Institute of Performance and Politics in Bogota, Colombia, Los Angeles Contemporary Exhibitions, Museum of Contemporary Art, San Diego, Arse Elektronika, GLAMFA 2009 at Cal State Long Beach, Los Angeles Convention Center at Supersonic 2009, the Alexandria Contemporary Arts Forum in Alexandria, Egypt, The University of Texas at Dallas, El Centro Cultural de Tijuana (CECUT), the 2008 Whitney Biennial, Artivistic 2007 and 2009 in Montreal, Eyebeam NYC and the Gallery@Calit2, the US/Mexico border checkpoint during the Political Equator II, The Art and Social Space Laboratory at the Central Bank Museum of Ecuador, The Gallery Project in Ann Arbor, the Marcuse Gallery at UCSD, the Steinmatte at the European Graduate School in Saas-Fee, Swizterland, the Rubber Rose Gallery, The Voz Alta Project, freEtech 2007, the Casa de Iniciativas in Málaga, Spain, the Americas Social Forum in Quito, Ecuador and the Seoul Human Rights festival as well as on Free Speech TV and Paper Tiger TV.
+micha’s performances, videos and collaborations have been seen in biennials, museums, galleries, community spaces and public spaces around the world including the Haus der Kulturen der Welt at Transmediale 2013, Platoon Kunsthalle, Berlin Hauptbanhof, Dark Side of the Digital Conference, the 2012 Zero1 Biennial, 2012 Opening Night of the Allied Media Conference, 2010 California Biennial, The Hemispheric Institute of Performance and Politics in Bogota, Colombia, Los Angeles Contemporary Exhibitions, Museum of Contemporary Art, San Diego, Arse Elektronika, GLAMFA 2009 at Cal State Long Beach, Los Angeles Convention Center at Supersonic 2009, the Alexandria Contemporary Arts Forum in Alexandria, Egypt, The University of Texas at Dallas, El Centro Cultural de Tijuana (CECUT), the 2008 Whitney Biennial, Artivistic 2007 and 2009 in Montreal, Eyebeam NYC and the Gallery@Calit2, the US/Mexico border checkpoint during the Political Equator II, The Art and Social Space Laboratory at the Central Bank Museum of Ecuador, The Gallery Project in Ann Arbor, the Marcuse Gallery at UCSD, the Steinmatte at the European Graduate School in Saas-Fee, Swizterland, the Rubber Rose Gallery, The Voz Alta Project, freEtech 2007, the Casa de Iniciativas in Málaga, Spain, the Americas Social Forum in Quito, Ecuador and the Seoul Human Rights festival as well as on Free Speech TV and Paper Tiger TV.
 For a complete and up to date list, see her cv here: transreal.org/cv

 micha’s artwork and collective projects have appeared in publications including Art21, Associated Press, BBC World, CNN, Los Angeles Times, Rolling Stone Italy, Wired, Vice Magazine, Missy Magazine, .dpi magazine, the Networked Performance blog, the San Diego Reader, San Diego City Beat, San Diego Union Tribune, Art as Authority, Dr. Dobbs Journal, Secondlife.com, New World Notes and Brooklyn is Watching.
 Micha’s writing has been featured in the Journal of Popular Music Studies, No More Potlucks, the Inflexions journal, Digimag, NewMediaFix.net, Augmentology.com and in the San Diego Reader.